nfs0619/wiki-documents/docs/Robotics/Robot_Kits/Lerobot/Lerobot_SO100Arm.md

 ```

 :::caution
-You need to correctly match the left and right names of the dual arms and ensure that each robotic arm's serial port number on the device is correctly assigned.
+You need to correctly match the left and right names of the dual arms and ensure that each robotic arm’s serial port number on the device is correctly assigned.
 :::

 In the next step, when calibrating the robotic arms, you need to calibrate all four arms individually.
 The command is as follows: